Blood type personality theory: Controversial statistically significant data

-In a 2021 Japanese study, ANOVA results of a 6,000-population large-scale survey showed that respondents displayed the personality traits corresponding to their own blood type more strongly than respondents who had different blood types did.
-This finding was consistent across all traits, and all differences were statistically significant.
-The same differences in scores were found in the groups who reported no blood type personality knowledge, although the values were smaller.

 Blood-type personality and the five-factor model

 The five-factor model tests were carried out in several countries, including Japan, Korea, and Taiwan, after the year 2000.
 These tests were intended to digitize self-ratings of the "big five" personality traits.
 It was expected that differences in self-reported personalities (a self-fulfilling prophecy) would be detected from the subject who believed in blood-typical stereotypes.
 As a result, researchers found no meaningful statistical difference.

 So Ho Cho, a Korean psychologist (Yonsei University), and the others carried out a questionnaire about blood-typical items to subjects and discovered statistical differences as expected.
 However, the difference was not found when the five-factor model for big five personality traits was administered to the same subjects.
 Another Korean researcher Sohn (Yonsei University) re-analyzed Cho's data.
 He found that several independent items of the big five personality test detected differences according to each blood-typical stereotype.
 However, these differences became extinct in the process of plural items being gathered to five factors (big five).
 If these results are correct, the five-factor model test cannot detect differences between the blood types – if such a causal link did indeed exist.

-In 2014, a Korean matchmaking company 듀오 Duo conducted a research survey closely examined 3,000 couples and found that blood type had no significant impact on the possibility of a couple getting married.
+In 2014, a Korean matchmaking company 듀오 Duo conducted a research survey examined 3,000 couples and found that blood type had no significant impact on the possibility of a couple getting married.

 In 2017, a meta-analysis of studies, using the Big Five personality test, involving 260,861 subjects found that six genes affected human personality.
 However, the coefficient of determination was as low as 0.04%.
 This is usually considered to be an error.